ampize/docs/content/docs/guides/dam.md

 <amp-img class="col-12 md-col-8" src="/static/img/image-library/import-image-library.png"  width="853"  height="498" layout="responsive"  alt="import image library"></amp-img>

-Once the upload is finished a green chip appears on each images that have been correctly uploaded.
+Once the upload is finished a green chip appears on each image that has been correctly uploaded.
 You can now find and select them on the "Uploaded" source.

 ## Note about images

 The AMP specification requires each image to have an explicit size.
-Hopefully, you don't have to manually set the width and height on each image, as Ampize will deduce them automatically for you.
+You shouldn't have to manually set the width and height on each image, as Ampize will deduce them automatically for you.